-The left-wing parties are misogynistic – and Japan’s old media continues to promote those who speak them. –
+The left-wing parties are misogynistic – and Japan’s old media continues to promote people who speak them. –

-Do the old media still believe they have influence and can manipulate public opinion ?
+Does the old media still believe they can influence and manipulate public opinion ?

-Many citizens are well aware of the biased coverage by the old media and are actively gathering information themselves through social media.
+Many citizens are well aware of biased coverage by the old media and are actively gathering information themselves using social media.

-This fact has become clear since the recent the governor election in Hyogo Prefecture.
+This fact became clear from the recent Hyogo governor election.

-In fact, during the last LDP president election, Prime Minister Ishiba was elected through a Diet member vote, disregarding the will of many LDP members.
+In fact, during the last LDP presidential election, Prime Minister Ishiba was elected through a Diet member vote, disregarding the will of many LDP members as if it were trash.

 October 4: LDP president election

-As expected, Councilor Sanae Takaichi supported by many LDP members came in first.
+As expected, Councilor Sanae Takaichi leads with the most support from many LDP members.

-Since no candidate secured a majority, a runoff vote will be held between the top two candidates.
+However, she did not reach a majority, so a runoff vote between the top two candidates will be held.

-This follows the same pattern as the previous LDP presidential election.
-Once again, are party members’ opinions being disregarded?
+This process mirrors the previous presidential election.
+Once again, are party members’ opinions being disregarded ?

-Defying many predictions, Diet member Sanae Takaichi won the Diet member vote as well.
+Defying many predictions, Councilor Sanae Takaichi won even in the Diet member vote.
+It was an overwhelming victory.

-Did Diet members think that if they disregarded party members’ opinions, they would lose their cooperation and support in the next election?
+Perhaps they thought that if they disregarded party members’ opinions, they would lose their cooperation and support in the next election ?

 At this moment, Japan’s first female LDP president was elected.

-On the day of the LDP presidential election, it was even claimed that Japan’s first female Prime Minister would be elected.
+On the day of the LDP presidential election, it was even claimed the first female prime minister would be elected.

-However, from this moment onward, blatant and insidious attacks from self-identified liberal leftists (the party) begin.
+However, from this very moment, blatant and insidious attacks began from self-identified liberal leftists (the party).

-We feel that this remark is discriminatory and blatantly misogynistic.
+We feel these statements are discriminatory and clearly misogynistic.

-As usual, the old media has not criticized these remarks at all. ( It is exactly the same ideology. )
+As expected, the old media has not criticized these statements at all.
+(They must agree with these discriminatory and dictatorial ideologies. )

-The CDP took the lead in scheming to field a unified opposition candidate, in order to prevent Sanae Takaichi, the LDP president who declared to protect Japan to become 1st female Prime Minister.
+The CDP is leading efforts to field a unified opposition candidate to prevent Sanae Takaichi of the LDP who declare to protect Japan from becoming first female Prime Minister.

-How can a government formed by parties with disparate basic government policies and ideologies possibly govern the nation?
+How can a national government be run by parties with such disparate fundamental government policies and ideologies ?

-In other words, given their recent words and actions, it seems that this purpose is to prevent the election of a female prime minister.
+In other words, given their recent statements and actions, it’s hardly surprising that their goal seems to be preventing the election of a female Prime Minister.

-Let’s look closely see to the prime ministerial nomination election on October 21st.
+Let’s watch the prime minister nomination election on October 21.

 The election of Japan’s first female Prime Minister will mark a turning point for this nation.